LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

   * Update menuSectionConfig generation utils to remove appBase prop
   * Styling updates for header project/menu button and menu sections / columns
   * Remove MenuSectionModel itemLimit
+  * Remove some user menu items and add a conditional Dashboard section to the menu

 ### version 2.273.2
 *Released*: 20 December 2022